grantsrb/Gym-Snake/README.md

 - _n_snakes_ - Number of individual snakes on grid
 - _n_foods_ - Number of food units (the stuff that makes the snakes grow) on the grid at any given time.

 Each of these options are member variables of the environment and will come into effect after the environment is reset.
+For example, if you wanted to use 5 food tokens in the regular version, you can be set the number of food tokens using the following code:

+    env = gym.snake('snake-v0')
+    env.n_foods = 5
+    observation = env.reset()

+This will create a vanilla snake environment with 5 food tokens on the map.
+Here are some examples with of environment settings with the corresponding initial observation.

 ![default](./imgs/default.png)